By Susan Crane

 Each month EAS chooses one question sent in by a reader of EAS-e-News.
 To submit your question, use the Contact Us link on our website.

-Q: Why is FDA updating the OTC monograph system?
+Question: Why is FDA updating the OTC monograph system?

 Crane: The current OTC monograph system has been in use since the 1970’s and has proven to be a lengthy and cumbersome rule-making process for finalizing, or making changes to the monographs.
 Several monographs have been in the “Tentative Final” stage for 40 years, while hundreds of active ingredients still lack FDA determination as to their safety and effectiveness.
 The FDA simply lacks the resources to manage the system as it currently exists.